MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 ## Template settings

 The Virtual appointment template comes with predefined settings.
-You can't edit the settings in the template.
 For a list of the settings in the template, see [Predefined meeting templates included with Teams Premium](predefined-meeting-template-reference.md).

 ## Use meeting template policies to specify which users can use the template